 Panasonic DP-UB420

-The DP-UB420 still gives disc hoarders a chance to experience some of the Panasonic’s playback magic without needing to break the bank.
-In fact, like the other players in this list, you should not be put off by the MSRP.
+The DP-UB420 still gives disc hoarders a chance to experience some of Panasonic’s playback magic without needing to break the bank.
+The DP-UB420 sports several of the features of the benchmark DP-UB820 which have been ported into this more affordable chassis.

-These include the invaluable HDR Optimizer tone mapping for customizing potentially problematic HDR content to your display, 4K direct chroma upscaling and several streaming options.
+These include the invaluable HDR Optimizer tone mapping for customizing potentially problematic HDR content to your display, 4K direct chroma upscaling, and several streaming options.

 While you must forego the 7.1 analog outs and Dolby Vision features of the UB820 (see below), the HCX processor – found in all Panasonic models further up the price scale – will guarantee pristine images on your screen.

-This raft of Pannies from 2018 did not win any design awards either.
-But it is also a nice touch to have Netflix, YouTube and Amazon Prime apps baked in for streaming, and there is voice control compatibility with Amazon Alexa and Google Assistant.
+Note that while multi-channel audio playback is impressive, the deck is considered a little harsh sounding on CDs.
+But it is also a nice touch to have Netflix, YouTube, and Amazon Prime apps baked in for streaming, and there is voice control compatibility with Amazon Alexa and Google Assistant.

 Sony UBP-X700